NLESC-JCER/cpp2wasm/README.md

 To make the same input and output reusable from either the command line or web service, the [JSON format](http://json.org/) was chosen.
 As the JSON format is easy read and write by human and machines.

 Compare with a binary format or comma seperated file it is more verbose, but is more self documenting.
 It is less verbose than [XML](https://en.wikipedia.org/wiki/XML) and like there is a [XML schema definition](https://en.wikipedia.org/wiki/XML_Schema_(W3C)) for validation of XML there is an equivalent for JSON called [JSON schema](https://json-schema.org/).
-JSON schema is used to describe the shape of a JSON document and make sure Bubble consumers know how to provide the input and what to expect from the output.
-[YAML format](https://yaml.org/) was not chosen, because it is a superset of JSON and JSON is all expressiveness Bubble required.
+JSON schema is used to describe the shape of a JSON document and make sure root finder consumers know how to provide the input and what to expect from the output.
+[YAML format](https://yaml.org/) was not chosen, because it is a superset of JSON and JSON is all expressiveness root finder required.
 YAML allows for comments while this is not supported in JSON.
 Also JSON is the lingua france for web services.

 An example of JSON schema: